camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Acknowledgments

-We would like to thank Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, the P2786 authors for valuable feedback, and Jacob Lifshay and Arthur O'Dwyer for minor fixes.
+We would like to thank Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, the P2786 authors and Jonathan Müller for valuable feedback, and Jacob Lifshay and Arthur O'Dwyer for minor fixes.

 #bibliography("references.yml", style: "ieee")